GNOME/glycin/CONTRIBUTING.md

 systemctl start auditd.service
 ```

-After that you have to execute the failing operation again.
+After that you have to execute the failing operation again while running the program with `GLYCIN_SECCPOMP_DEFAULT_ACTION=KILL_PROCESS`.

 On Fedora the logs should be accessible via